felixlinker/tamarin-workshop/ex3/OAuth.md

 ##### Invalid Endpoint

-If an authorization request fails validation due to a missing, invalid, or mismatching redirection URI, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.
+If an authorization request fails validation due to a missing, invalid, or mismatching redirection URI, the authorization server SHOULD inform the end-user of the error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.

 ### Token Endpoint